genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 You should specify the first base and the last base that should be kept.
-For example, if you set 5 as the first base to keep and 30 as the last base to keep, it means that the application trims all nucleotides to the 5 position and all nucleotides from the 30th base.
+For example, if you set 5 as the first base to keep and 30 as the last base to keep, it means that the application trims all nucleotides before the 5th position, and all nucleotides after the 30th base.

 This tool is based on fastx_trimmer, which is part of the FASTX-Toolkit.

-Best used when: Trim to fix length is helpful when you want to obtain reads of specific length (regardless of the quality).
+Best used when: Trim to fix length is helpful when you want to obtain reads of a specific length (regardless of the quality).

 Mapped Reads Preprocessing and QC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~